Roberto Escobar

-Roberto de Jesús Escobar Gaviria (born January 13, 1947), nicknamed El Osito ("the little teddy bear"), is the brother of deceased drug kingpin, Pablo Escobar, and the former accountant and co-founder of the Medellín Cartel, which was responsible for up to 80 percent of the cocaine smuggled into the United States.
+Roberto de Jesús Escobar Gaviria (born January 13, 1947), nicknamed El Osito ("little bear" or "teddy bear"), is the brother of deceased drug kingpin, Pablo Escobar, and the former accountant and co-founder of the Medellín Cartel, which was responsible for up to 80 percent of the cocaine smuggled into the United States.
+In his early years he was active as a champion cyclist in Colombia's burgeoning cycling scene.

+Early life

-He was the oldest son of Abel de Jesús de Escobar and Hermilda Gaviria.
-Passionate about cycling since his youth, he obtained third place in the team event of the National Cycling Championship of Colombia, and obtained 37 victories in cycling in a single year, second place as athlete of the year of the department of Antioquia, ironically surpassed by Martin Emilio "Cochise" Rodriguez.
-Also he was also coach of the Colombian cycling team in international competitions.
+Escobar was the oldest son of Abel de Jesús de Escobar and Hermilda Gaviria.
+Passionate about cycling since his youth, he obtained third place in the team event of the National Cycling Championship of Colombia, and obtained 37 victories in cycling in a single year, second place as athlete of the year of the department of Antioquia, surpassed by Martin Emilio "Cochise" Rodriguez.
+He was also coach of the Colombian cycling team in international competitions.

-While working in the manufacture of medicines at Droguerías Aliadas (a company that also sponsored him in cycling), he began his studies in chemistry.
-Later he received sponsorship from the company Mora Hermanos who supported him to study electronics at the Academy of Electronic Sciences of Antioquia.
-Here he stood out and won first place with a project in which he manufactured his first transistor radio.
-As his graduation thesis he built a 32” television.
-He received sports medicine and nursing courses sponsored by Coldeportes, in both courses he received distinctions as the best student.
-He is the founder of El Osito Bicycles and the El Potrerillo hatchery.
-An exhibitor of horses, he reaped triumphs between 1978 and 1993, in 1986 he initiates research with his veterinarian to cure equine infectious anemia.
+Nickname

-His nickname El Osito ("the little teddy bear") is due to the fact that during an arrival of the caravan in Medellín, with him leading the competition, a downpour fell on the uncovered highway that had already been transformed into a river of mud.
+Escobar's nickname El Osito ("little bear" or "teddy bear") is due to the fact that during an arrival of the caravan in Medellín, with him leading the competition, a downpour fell on the uncovered highway that had already been transformed into a river of mud.
 The tires of his bicycle sent the mud to his face until it was completely covered, exposing only his eyes.
-When he reached the finish line, the radio journalist who was broadcasting the stage said: "Here comes Roberto Escobar Gaviria, who looks more like a teddy bear."
+When he reached the finish line, the radio journalist who was broadcasting the stage said: Ahí llega Roberto Escobar Gaviria, que más bien parece un osito. ("Here comes Roberto Escobar Gaviria, who looks more like a little bear/teddy bear.")

+Imprisonment

 For his part in the operations of the Medellín Cartel, Roberto Escobar succeeded his cousin Gustavo Gaviria, after he was imprisoned in 1991.
 He escaped with his brother in July 1992 but surrendered to authorities a year later.
 On December 18, 1993, while still in prison, he was blinded in one eye by a letter bomb which was sent by Los Pepes.
+The prison bombing also caused him to suffer partial deafness for life, losing approximately 60% of his hearing.

+Release from prison

-After more than 10 years, he was released in 2006.
+After more than 10 years, Escobar was released in 2006.
 In the 2009 book, The Accountant's Story, Roberto Escobar relates his story as head accountant of the cartel.
 The book contains numerous unusual facts, like that the cartel lost billions of dollars that was eaten by rats or damaged by water in storage, and that the cartel spent up to $2,500 per month purchasing rubber bands to hold stacks of money together.